From the Artist

 My interests in the mysteries of art extend into both modern science and the unknown.
 For example, the work of Swiss scientist Hans Jenny in cymatics demonstrates how sound and vibration create physical forms.
 I am also delving into the paranormal aspects of even more mysterious forms such as crop circles, the Nazca lines and more.

+I have studied symbolism for decades, writing dozens of articles on all kinds of symbols and publishing the book Flower Symbols: The Language of Love.
 More recently I have been studying the connections between mantras and symbols forms in Hinduism known as yantras.
-These are similar to mandalas (originally associated with certain branches of Buddhism) though usually less complex.
-More information coming soon on workshops and events related to these topics!
+These are similar to mandalas though usually less complex.
+More info on these topics at Vocal Medicine.

 The Process of Art